SirEthanator/Hyprland-Dots/README.md

 - Make sure to install the GTK theme as Everforest (Rename the directory).

+#### Common
+- My config defaults to using gtklock now but can be modified to use hyprlock as themes are provided for it.

 ### Install via script (NOT RECOMMENDED)

 The script is currently unfinished and unstable.
 Use at your own risk!